Tel: 07722 729132

 It's fun for the young and young at heart!

 In the village the Co op and Hollands are very good, again watch out for winter opening hours.
 There are plenty of shops in Lymington from Waitrose to Marks and Spencer Simply Food and a small Tesco.
 For a bigger Tesco you need to head to New Milton.
-There is also a Co op and a Morrissons in New Milton.

 There is so much to do in Milford!
 There is a calendar in the window at Boots or on the web.
 There is a Food Festival and Music Festival in Milford.
 The Bournemouth Air Show takes place in late August /early September.
 Every other year in June Milford gardens open to the public for one weekend.
 There are also local gardens in the NGS including Pylewell which is a must see.